Interesting Mysteries Of Puri Jagannath Temple

 A trio of deities Jagannath, Balabhadra, and Subhadra are worshiped in the temple, which is not carved from metal but from scared neem logs and is ceremoniously replaced after every twelve or nineteen years.

 For ages, there are a lot of mysteries surrounding the temple of Puri, Odisha.
 These mysteries are experienced by a lot of visitors and there is no logical explanation to them from science.

 1. The Sudarshan Chakra

 The Sudarshan Chakra is located on the top of the temple and weighs about a tonne and how such a heavy metal was placed so high in that century.

-When you look at the Sudarshan Chakra it seems as if it is facing you and that is from any directions you look.
+When you look at the Sudarshan Chakra it seems as if it is facing you and that is from any direction you look.
 It was designed to look the same when viewing from any direction.

 2. Waving of Flag in the opposite direction

 The flag mounted on the top of Jagannath Temple always flows in the opposite direction of the wind.
 As per science everything a small piece of cloth or a giant sails on the ship will flow in the direction of the wind but science is yet to solve this mystery of the Jagannath Temple flag flowing in the opposite direction of the wind.

 3. There is no shadow of the dome

 No one till now is able to see the shadow of the temple dome during any time of the day.
 There is some supernatural force, architectural marvel, or an engineering feat that causes no shadow of the main dome of the temple.

 4. No-fly Zone